opnuub/iac-riscv-cw-24/Michael.md

 	•	mem[{addr_i[11:2], 2'b01}]: Third byte.
 	•	mem[{addr_i[11:2], 2'b00}]: Least significant byte (LSB).
  ```
+ Therefore, to design the imem.sv module, I began by carefully analyzing the requirements for instruction fetching in a RISC-V architecture, particularly focusing on word-aligned access to 32-bit instructions.
+The first step was to define a memory array to simulate the instruction storage, ensuring each entry could hold 8-bit values to represent individual bytes.
+Next, I devised a scheme to handle addressing, leveraging the **addr_i** signal to index the memory.
+Specifically, the upper bits **addr_i[11:2]** were used to identify the base address of the word-aligned instruction, while the lower two bits specified the specific byte within the word.
+The key challenge was combining these bytes into a cohesive 32-bit instruction, which I achieved using an always_ff block to concatenate the four bytes from the memory array in the correct order—starting with the most significant byte (MSB) at **mem[{addr_i[11:2], 2'b11}]** and ending with the least significant byte (LSB) at **mem[{addr_i[11:2], 2'b00}]**.
+Finally, I validated the design through simulation, ensuring accurate fetching of instructions under various addressing scenarios and verifying the correct behavior of the memory alignment and byte combination logic.
 - To verify this works and my groupmate could use it in the later stage when integration, I also made unit testbench with it with test functions of:
   - Sequential Read
   - Unaligned Read